Wadha Alshammari, G-’26, stood on the Commencement stage and smiled at the crowd. As her eyes passed over her fellow graduates, she pointed at them.

 “I will bring all the lessons I learned here at Gallaudet to Saudi Arabia and use them to educate the deaf community there,” Alshammari signed on the Commencement stage.
 She turned to her fellow graduates.
 “I hope you share your brilliance with the world, too.

 “Growing up, I had to rely on my family to explain everything to me.
-I don’t want other deaf children to have that experience.
-I want all deaf children to have full access.
-I want to encourage them to follow their dreams.”
+Children shouldn’t have to depend on their families to access information at school, and not every deaf child is as fortunate to have the kind of support that I did.
+I want all deaf children to have full access and the opportunity to follow their dreams.”

 Now that she’s graduated, Alshammari has a new dream for herself.
 She wants to establish her own signing-only school for deaf children in Saudi Arabia.
 If her journey so far is any indication, it won’t be a dream for long.